Part II on how to be a more environmentally safe diver focuses on protecting the oceans and improving the marine environment.

 1. Participate or organize a cleanup

 A number of organizations, including PADI’s AWARE, arrange cleanup dives around the world, and these are often supported by local dive operators.

-Find one near you by searching on the organizations’ web sites, or by asking your local dive shop.
-On cleanup dives, you do a dive in an area hit hard by human debris, and collect all you can of trash, beverage containers, bicycles, fishing nets and lines.
+Find one near you by searching the organizations’ web sites, or by asking your local dive shop.
+For cleanup dives, you do a dive in an area hit hard by human debris and collect all you can of trash, beverage containers, bicycles, fishing nets, and lines.